 So where are the Hollywood strikes at now, exactly?

 As of publication, both the WGA (the writers’ union) and SAG-AFTRA (the actors’ union) are on strike over a labor dispute with the AMPTP (the collective bargaining representative for Hollywood’s major studios and production companies).
-The WGA’s strike began May 2 and is its longest on record by a sizable margin.
+The WGA’s strike began May 2 and is approaching the length of its 1988 strike, which ran for 154 days.
 SAG-AFTRA has been on strike since July 14; its longest strike on record lasted six months, in 2000.

 The lengthy strikes have had serious economic repercussions, particularly on workers in Hollywood — not just those on strike — as well as those affected in one way or another.
 The studios are also feeling the pinch; in early September, for instance, Warner Bros.
 Discovery (helmed by the now-infamous David Zaslav) announced it expected a $300 million–$500 million hit to its 2023 earnings, despite its blockbuster Barbie becoming one of the highest-grossing films of all time.